The Choisya ternata [CHOY-see-uh ter-NAY-tuh] known as the Mexican orange blossom is an evergreen shrub with attractive foliage and aromatic flowers.

 As mentioned, this plant is commonly called the Mexican orange blossom.

-The fragrant star-shaped flowers contain five petals and resemble orange blossoms.
+The fragrant white star-shaped flowers contain five petals and resemble orange blossoms.
 They also produce an aromatic scent.

 The bloom time is typically late spring, early summer – May or June.
 They grow in little clusters and may last into the fall.